 Unit linked insurance plan is a mix of investment and insurance cover.
-The financial goal is to offer wealth creation and life cover through investing a portion of the premium in an insurance plan and the other portion by investing in a mutual fund.
+The financial goal is to offer wealth creation and life insurance cover through investing a portion of the premium in an insurance plan and the other portion by investing in a mutual fund.

-The various charges deducted by the insurance providers are mortality charges, fund management fees, administration charges, surrender charges etc.
+The various charges deducted by the term insurance providers are mortality charges, fund management fees, administration charges, surrender charges etc.

 Let’s understand this with the help of an example: